-Rather than providing an exhaustive list of doctrine statements (how boring!) if you want to know what I believe, learn my story.
-What I believe is constantly evolving as I learn and grow in Christ, and it is the result of my life so far.
-It will be refined over time.
-But here is my story so far.
+Instead of providing an exhaustive list of doctrinal statements, if you want to know what I believe, learn my story.
+What I believe is constantly evolving as I learn and grow in Christ; it is the result of my life so far.
+It will be refined over time, but this is my story so far.

-During my early years of taking faith seriously, I became what I understand now to be a “fundamentalist”.
-I took seriously the gospel and the bible, but not as a message of good news, for me it was a message of sin and hell and judgement.
-I would have never said it out loud, but I believed in my heart that if I did enough for God (praying, reading, worship, etc.), then God will bless me more, love me more, etc. etc. In short, I was in the cycle of religious God-pleasing, striving fiercely to earn His free gift of acceptance.
+I quickly became what I would call today a “fundamentalist”.
+I took seriously the gospel and the bible, but not as a message of good news; for me it was a message of sin and hell and judgement.
+I would have never said as much out loud, but I believed in my heart that if I did enough for God (praying, reading, worship, etc.), then God would bless me more, love me more, etc. etc. In short, I was in the cycle of religious God-pleasing, striving fiercely to earn His free gift of acceptance.

 After about two or three years of shaming all my friends and talking to strangers in the park about how bad they were and how God hated them (serious, I did that!), I went through another reform.
-I grew past my stage of fundamentalism, and returned to my roots as a pentecostal.
-The church where I spent most of my life, where I grew up and graduated high school in, was a Methodist church with a charismatic emphasis.
-My first moments with God were all during worship where I encounter the Holy Spirit and felt God’s presence.
+I grew past my stage of fundamentalism, and returned to my roots as a charismatic.
+The church I grew up in all the way into high school was a Methodist church with a charismatic emphasis.
+My earliest memories with God were during worship where I encountered the presence of God.

-I loved this time of my life, and look back fondly on all the things God taught me.
+I enjoyed this time of my life, and I look back fondly on all the things God taught me.
 It felt like every day I was learning something new, as God softened my heart and revealed how loving and kind He is towards me.
-My legalism quickly faded away.
+My self-imposed legalism quickly faded away.

 It was in between my 11th and 12th grades of high school that I first visited Bethel in Redding, California.
 I was already leading worship regularly at my church’s youth group, and heard they would be having a school of worship over the summer.
 So I went for a month to Bethel.
 It was a big step for me (17 at the time) traveling across the country by myself (first time flying alone) to attend a school with a bunch of adults and long time worship leaders.
-But it changed my life.
+But I can say without a doubt it changed my life.

-I probably learned less about worship than I did about my identity in Christ, and the true nature of God as good.
-This was a massive shift in my thinking about God, and probably the first spark of my passion for theology.
-I began to see that what I had believed about God was false, and shattered in the light of Jesus Christ.
+I probably learned less about worship than I did about my identity in Christ, and the true nature of God as a truly good Father.
+This was a massive shift in my thinking, and looking back I could probably say it was the first spark of my passion for theology.
+I began to see that what I had believed about God was false, and must be shattered in the light of Jesus Christ.
 As Bill Johnson would often say, “Jesus is perfect theology”.
-I hadn’t even heard of Karl Barth yet, and wouldn’t for a few years, but I’d like to think this is a statement Barth might approve of.
+I hadn’t even heard of Karl Barth yet, and wouldn’t for another year or two, but I’d like to think this is a statement Barth might approve of.

 After high school I choose to return to Bethel, to attend their School of Supernatural Ministry.
-Yes, I was going to Hogwarts for Christians.
-I didn’t even apply for any “real” schools as all my friends did.
+Yes, I was going to “Hogwarts” for Christians.
+I didn’t even apply for any “real” schools like all my friends did.
 I knew exactly where I was supposed to be and I went.

-But theologically this was a very significant time for me.
-Yes, I learned a lot about the supernatural, and yes, I do believe that the gifts of the Spirit are still for today.
+Theologically this was a very significant time for me.
+Yes, I learned a lot about the supernatural, and yes, I do believe that the gifts of the Spirit are for today.
 I don’t talk about it much but this is still a very important part of my relationship with God.
-But more than that, I was taught to “think again” about who God is and what the Gospel means for today.
+But most of all, at Bethel I was taught to “think again” about who God is and what the Gospel means for today.
 In short, I learned to question everything.
 I’ve always been inquisitive, but now I was free to be inquisitive about God, to ask question and seek answers.

 It was at Bethel that I also started to discover the message of grace.
-Through the writings of authors and speakers such as Robert Capon, John Crower, Benjamin Dunn, and a few others, I turned into a “grace-enthusiast”.
-The gospel, during this time, truly became a beautiful announcement.
-It was no longer something that was taught from a pulpit every Easter, yet never really left the pages of the bible.
-Now it was, for me, the most astonishing news of the entire cosmos.
-It became truly good news!
+Through the writings of authors and speakers such as Robert Capon, John Crower, Benjamin Dunn, C. Baxter Kruger, and a few others, I became a “grace-enthusiast”.
+The gospel, during this time, truly became a beautiful announcement, truly “good news”.
+It was no longer just a message taught once every Easter, the one that never really left the pages of the bible.
+Now, for me, the Gospel became the most astonishing news in the entire cosmos, truly good news!

-But this theological journey is not all about Karl Barth.
-It is about the message of Barth, the message I found reiterated in Barth.
-When I read Barth, Moltmann, and Torrance, I find a systematic, beautiful, logical theology that supports up the joyous Gospel I had discovered.
+When I read Barth, Moltmann, and Torrance, I found a systematic, beautiful, logical theology that supports up the joyous Gospel I had discovered.
 I had encountered the good news of Jesus, and their theology gave me the thinking to back it up.
 Through these great theologians and others, I have continued my journey to make sense of the life of Jesus Christ, and to proclaim His good news as truly good news.

-This all lead up to my book We Belong: Trinitarian Good News, published in 2015, which I consider to be my most complete book yet.
-It is my favorite book I’ve written, because it captures the journey I have been on for the last five or six years now.
+This all lead up to my book We Belong: Trinitarian Good News, published in 2015, which I consider to be one of my most complete books.
+Above all, this book captures this journey I have been on.
 It is a theological journey, but most of all a journey into the heart of the Gospel.

 Stephen D. Morrison